R-TF-007-005 Post-Market Clinical Follow-up (PMCF) report

 , which are not actually part of the device.

-After inspecting the reports where the confirmed class was not in the list of predicted classes, we discovered that most of them were mismatches due to the taxonomy of the ICD classes of the image recognition processor at the time of the report.
+After inspecting the reports where the confirmed class was not in the list of predicted classes, we discovered that most of them were mismatches due to the taxonomy of the ICD categories of the image recognition processor at the time of the report.

 We found reports of acne, rosacea, atopic dermatitis and psoriasis that present this behavior: these may all contribute to the low top-K metrics.